High-Stakes Meetings Toolkit

 Excludes 20% UK VAT (added where applicable).

-Price is for one user.
+Price is for one user licence.
 Email us for multiples.

 Relative to their potential, most people underperform in high-impact meetings